ihenrywu/100things/source/06_GettingAround.rst

 Rent a car
 ----------

 Vancouver is also very convenient to rent a car.
 The most common car rental company is EVO, which costs about 20 dollars an hour.
-By the way, you can get a 25 dollar coupon if you register with a refer code: XDO7VX05
+By the way, you can get a 25 dollar coupon if you register with a refer code.
+It is easy to find a refer code by Google.

 .. figure:: exhibit/evo.png
    :align: center